alexanderniki/sitckers-set/README.md

-# sitckers-set
+# Stickers set

-A collection of tech-related stickers
+A collection of tech-related stickers.

+SVG source and printable images are available at [Codeberg](https://codeberg.org/alexanderniki/stickers-set).